pydantic/pydantic/docs/usage/types.md

 #### International Domains

-"International domains" (e.g. a URL where the host includes non-ascii characters) will be encoded via [punycode](https://en.wikipedia.org/wiki/Punycode) (see [this article](https://www.xudongz.com/blog/2017/idn-phishing/) for a good description of why this is important):
+"International domains" (e.g. a URL where the host or TLD includes non-ascii characters) will be encoded via [punycode](https://en.wikipedia.org/wiki/Punycode) (see [this article](https://www.xudongz.com/blog/2017/idn-phishing/) for a good description of why this is important):